vsmart-06/stemist-hacks/README.md

 - [x] Provide an option to allow users to explore other places even if they are not at the location

-- [ ] Merge maps choosing along with location input
+- [x] Merge maps choosing along with location input

 - [ ] When you are in a place, allow users to create their own checklist with different places to visit and check them off when required

 #### To-Do:
 - [ ] Loading animation

 - [ ] Distance from landmark

+- [ ] Add city details on the homepage

 #### Technologies:
 - Flutter